4-33: Now Playing Home About Index Old News Now Playing Scores Contact rss

 3/4 ||: D... s... ..D. | t..D R... ..D. | t..D R.s. l.t. | D..M D... ..xx :||

-Darryl Hall and John Oates She's Gone, their first hit.
+For two days running, it's been Darryl Hall and John Oates She's Gone, their first hit.